"DARK SAYINGS" OR "SECRETS" FOUND IN THE BIBLE

 Divinity.
 This would certainly explain why scholars have been blinded from seeing the

 truth about this little book for so long.
 Think about that for a moment and realize just what God has done.
-He gave us proof that Jesus is the Christ by telling
+He gave proof that Jesus is the Christ by telling about the crucifixion long before it happened but didn't allow

 the other hand, how effective it should be in turning His children back to